menpo/workerbee/README.md

     ...
 ```
 **Be cautuous with this paradigm - as some nodes may enter an irrecoverable
-state that will mark all jobs as failures!**.
+state that will mark all jobs as failures!**